-Several different materials are used to build paths in Canberra, but what is the cost of path construction.
+Several materials are used to build paths in Canberra, but what is the cost of path construction.
 Preliminary estimates from ACT budget data showed that it was possible to build 30 km of bike paths for every single kilometre of dual-lane carriageway.
-This is an argument to spend more on paths but does not answer the question of the cost of path types.
+This is an argument to spend more on paths, but does not answer the question of the cost of path types.

 What is Titbits?

 Titbits: A series on the recommend design of cycle infrastructure in the ACT from the opaque world of the ACT and Australian Engineering Design standards.